How To Learn German From Scratch To a B2 Level In 5 Months: A Case Study

 Of course not!

 After the first two weeks, we dove right into speaking.
-It was definitely something new for him as he said, ” our conversations started after just a few hours and surprisingly, they were not trivial but revolved around many topics”.
+It was something new for him as he said, ” our conversations started after just a few hours, and surprisingly, they were not trivial but revolved around many topics.”

 Of course, if Mathew had a chance only to speak with me, he wouldn’t get far.
-That’s why I taught him some other methods to activate his vocabulary and practise his fluency.
+That’s why I taught him some other methods to activate his vocabulary and practice his fluency.

 The main focus during this period was learning as many words as possible.
 On average, Mathew learned between 35-40 words each day.

-Active learning is certainly the most powerful language learning tool one might use.
+Active learning is undoubtedly the most powerful language learning tool one might use.
 But it always works better when you combine it with passive learning.

 That’s why I taught Mathew how to surround himself with a language to get even more out of his studies.

-As you can see, rapid learning is certainly doable.
-I have done it with dozens of students using the outlined strategy and results are always great.
+As you can see, rapid learning is undoubtedly doable even if you want to learn German from scratch to a B2 level in 5 months or faster.
+I have done it with dozens of students using the outlined strategy, and results are always great.

 If you ever replicate this strategy, please drop me a message and let me know how it went.